Armaan4477/Smart-Aquarium-Control/automation/README.md

 ## Key Features

 - **Responsive Web Dashboard**: Manage your aquarium from any device with WebSocket-powered near real-time updates for relay states and sensor data.
-Fully optimized for offline loading with no external dependencies, and features dynamic main page pop-ups for critical system alerts and errors.
+Fully optimized for offline loading with no external dependencies, features dynamic main page pop-ups for critical system alerts and errors and includes a **Persistent Dark Mode** saved directly to EEPROM.
+- **Feeding Mode**: A dedicated 5-minute one-click pause for the wave maker and air pump to allow for calm water during feeding, complete with a live countdown timer on the dashboard.
 - **Advanced Scheduling System**:
   - **Regular Schedules**: Recurring day-of-week ON/OFF schedules with automatic conflict detection, safely stored in EEPROM.
   - **Temporary Schedules**: One-time, auto-expiring schedules (up to 2 per relay) for ad-hoc equipment control.